the-dusky/griptape-vue.js/README.md

 ```

 4. Use mapState to call the info that is storage in your modules, and access the state values in your Vue template, as the next example.

+> Take a look at KeplrState and VkeysState mixins

 ```vue
 <template>